MRRP-lab/equipment-info/safety.md

 To fly any drone or UAV outside, you must have an FCC remote pilot's license, AND permission from Prof. Nilles.

-# Waste Disposal

-Most materials in the lab can be disposed of in the trash cans outside the lab.

-Anything with a Hazmat symbol should not go in the trash, especially batteries.
-If you're not sure, ask Professor Nilles.

-## Batteries and e-Waste

-All batteries should be disposed of in the bucket inside the fume hood.

-All other e-waste (wires, circuit boards, etc) should be placed in the disposal box next to the fume hood.

-We will periodically request hazardous waste pickups from the university.

-# First Aid

-In the event of large amounts of blood, loss of consciousness, or other severe injury, call emergency services via 911, then contact Professor Nilles.

-For less severe injuries (messy paper cut, etc.) there is a first aid kit mounted to the wall in the lab.
-If you use the kit, send Prof. Nilles a note so I can keep track of supplies.